Exorath/ActionAPIService/README.md

 ```json
 {"subject": "7325bcc9-d15a-4d34-bdcc-d341c90b4e60", "action": "join", "meta": {"address": "play.exorath.com:25565"}}
 ```
-The action without the destination field (obviously you are the destination for this action).
+The action without the destination field and type field(obviously you are the destination and type for this action).
+Subject can be ALL/NONE or player uuid

 - pong (json):
 ```json